Arkanosis/OpenRipStation/README.md

 ![Photo of optional parts](/images/3.jpg?raw=true)

+TODO: table of parts price

 For the standalone variant, you also need:

  - 1 Raspberry Pi (TODO: benchmark models, recommend the cheapest which is fast enough)
  - 1 SD card (16 GiB is more than enough; TODO: document the absolute minimum needed)

 TODO: photo

+TODO: table of parts price

 ### Hardware assembly